pivotal-cf/docs-partners-template/README.md

 Every partner service in PCF is documented on our PCF documentation site.
 The links to these partner service docs appear on the [front page](http://docs.pivotal.io) under **Partner Services for Pivotal Cloud Foundry**.

-For a good example of a partner service doc, see [ISS Knowtify Search Analytics](http://docs.pivotal.io/knowtify/index.html).
+For a good example of a partner service doc, see [MongoDB Enterprise Service for PCF](https://docs.pivotal.io/partners/mongodb/index.html).

 ### <a id='template'></a>How To Use This Template